Tubbz-alt/ExtIO_RFspaceNetSDR/README.md

 ## Step-by-step installation

 * install your favorite SDR software, e.g. HDSDR from http://www.hdsdr.de/ .
-Other ExtIO compatible software like Winrad or Studio1 should also work.
+Other ExtIO compatible software like Winrad or Studio1 might also work.

 * download ExtIO_RFspaceNetSDR.DLL https://github.com/hayguen/ExtIO_RFspaceNetSDR/releases

 * copy downloaded file into your SDR software's installation directory (default=C:\Program Files (x86)\HDSDR).
 Do NOT try to unzip directly into this directory!
 Because of Windows' user rights management this will fail.
 Unzip somewhere else first, then copy it to the installation directory.

+* start the SDR software and close it again, after getting an error message, caused by wrong configuration.

 * Edit one of config_Default-profile.reg (or config_NetSDR-profile.reg) with a Text-Editor, e.g. Notepad++.
 Enter your IP address(es) and check if you need to modify the portnumber.